 planets, making them more like the home we'd so callously destroyed.
 We

 learned how to created artificial gravity and how to protect the human body

-during high-g maneuvers.
-Both of these things were essential to space travel.
+during high-gravity maneuvers.
+Both of these things were essential to space

 Try as we might, we could not develop ships capable of traveling faster than